Beyond almost Fuchsian space

-\bt If $M$ is singly or doubly degenerate, then there exists $\epsilon>0$, depending only on $S$, such that any embedded {\ms} (homeomorphic to $S$) in $M$ has {\pc}s larger in magnitude than $1+\epsilon$ at some point. \et \bp For simplicity we just give the proof in the doubly degenerate case.
-The proof in the singly degenerate case is essentially the same.

-We argue by contradiction.
-Suppose not, and that there is a sequence of doubly degenerate {\htm}s $M_k$ with {\ms}s $\Sigma_k$ as in the statement, such that the supremum of the {\pc}s of the $\Sigma_k$ are tending to 1.
-As above we can pass to a convergent subsequence of the $\Sigma_k$ and their associated {\hqd}s and conformal factors to get a disjoint union $\sqcup_{i=1}^n (\overline{\Sigma}_i,\overline{\alpha}_i)$.
-Since the {\pc}s are less than or equal to one in magnitude, we can construct hyperbolic structures $\overline{M}_i$ on $\overline{\Sigma}_i \times \mathbb{R}$ in which the $\overline{\Sigma}_i$ are the unique {\ms}s.
-We can then define homotopy equivalences as in the definition of algebraic convergence in the previous section, to show that on the complement of a multicurve the $M_k$ are algebraically converging to the disjoint union of the $\overline{M}_i$.
+Then we claim that for some choice of markings $S \rightarrow M_n$ a subsequence $M_{n_k}$ of the $M_n$ converges algebraically on the complement of a multicurve $C$ in $S$.
+To see this, note that as in the previous section we can pass to a convergent subsequence of the $\Sigma_n$ and their associated {\hqd}s and conformal factors to get a disjoint union $\sqcup_{i=1}^m (\overline{\Sigma}_i,\overline{\alpha}_i)$.
+Since the {\pc}s are no more than $1$ in magnitude, we can construct hyperbolic structures $\overline{M}_i$ on $\overline{\Sigma}_i \times \mathbb{R}$ for which the $\overline{\Sigma}_i$ are {\ms}s.
+We can then define maps $h_k^i$ as in the previous section, to show that on the complement of a multicurve a subsequence of the $M_k$ are algebraically converging to the disjoint union of the $\overline{M}_i$.